EU tries to unblock France, Germany spat over industrial competition

 Both sides have tabled multiple options since June.
 Spain, which holds the EU presidency until the year-end, has tried to find a compromise and at one point suggested axing article 19b entirely.

+"I hope to have a majority of 27," said Spanish energy minister Teresa Ribera, who will chair Tuesday's talks and said she was hopeful for a deal.

-Ministers will discuss the latest version from last week in which Spain amended the proposal "to focus its scope on direct price support schemes for investments in new power-generating facilities" making France's existing nuclear fleet ineligible.
+Ministers will discuss the latest draft compromise,seen by Reuters, in which Spain amended the proposal "to focus its scope on direct price support schemes for investments in new power-generating facilities" making France's existing nuclear fleet ineligible.

-EU diplomats said they only see a solution at presidential level but talks between French President Emmanuel Macron and German Chancellor Olaf Scholz did not yield tangible results last week.
+Failure to pass this part of the reform would not ban France and other countries from offering CfDs to existing power plants.
+But it could make them harder to use, and subject to winning approval from Brussels under EU state aid rules.

 ((julia.payne@thomsonreuters.com;))